Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/zOS_performance/_index.md

 ## LE diagnostic files

 Certain Transfer CFT modules use a diagnostic file generated by LE.
-This file is CEEDUMP, an LE- formatted dump file.
+This file is CEEDUMP, an LE-formatted dump file.

 <span id="VIPA"></span>